The Scoreboard: The Twelve Kingdoms

 This love story serves as kind of a parallel to Miyano’s interest in boy’s love manga.
 This is the first connection Sasaki makes with him and it is an important one since they immediately share some common ground and then develop a solid friendship on top of that.
 The genre also plays a role in Miyano’s own development, influencing his perception of masculinity and love.
 The designs of both guys reinforce this as well, with Sasaki being the traditional gorgeous guy, and Miyano having big sparkly eyes and softer features.
 Sometimes it seems a bit too extreme, but generally it serves the purpose well.

-The series fleshes out both Sasaki and Miyano’s perspectives but it moves at a sloe pace.
+The series fleshes out both Sasaki and Miyano’s perspectives but it moves at a slow pace.
 This is a romance slowly unfolding, carefully and taking its time to build up to the final moment.
 And it was great, making me rub my feet together as I saw it.

 If you like your romances slow-burning, with plenty of sugar and hot guys, then this is a high recommendation.
 I rate it ideal for beginning and more mature fujoshi and fudanshi who want their romance without any coercion.